 Swords are designed to be used as slashing weapons throgh some will incorporate a degree of cut and thrust depending upon the blade.

-Often called an Knights sword or Knightly sword and erroneously a long sword (which are actually bastard swords).
+Also known as a Knights sword or Knightly sword and often erroneously ass a long sword.

 Typically used with a shield or buckler, the arming sword is the standard military sword of the knight.
-In the absence of a shield the empty (normally left) hand could be used for grabbing or grappling opponents.
+The short crossguard necessitated the use of a shield/buckler to protect the extended sword hand.
+In the absence of a shield the empty hand could be used for grabbing or grappling opponents.
 The arming sword was overall a light, versatile weapon capable of both cut and thrust combat, however it was largely ineffective against plate armour and even mail was excellent at deflecting the typical glancing blows that were dealt.

 A lighter more advanced sword similar to the arming sword but depends upon fast movement of the blade rather than strength.
 More expensive than arming swords as they require better steel.